habitat-sh/habitat/www/source/docs/create-packages-configure.html.md

 ### pkgPathFor Helper

 Returns the absolute filepath to the package directory of the package best resolved from the given package identifier.
-The `pkgPathFor` helper will only resolve against dependent packages of the package the template belongs to - in other words, you will always get what you expect and the template won't leak to other packages on the system.
+The named package must exist in the `pkg_deps` of the plan from which the template resides.
+The helper will return a nil string if the named package is not listed in the `pkg_deps`.
+As result you will always get what you expect and the template won't leak to other packages on the system.

+Example Plan Contents:

+    pkg_deps=("core/jre8")

+Example Template:

     export JAVA_HOME={{pkgPathFor "core/jre8"}}